Skip to Main Content

 Additionally, understanding the general market sentiment is essential, as a bullish market may not be favourable for a short call option.
 Risk management practices are crucial to this strategy, such as setting stop-loss orders to limit potential losses and closely monitoring the position to adjust or exit if necessary.

-It is also important to have a clear understanding of the meaning of a demat account, as it facilitates the seamless and electronic holding of securities in your portfolio, ensuring efficient trading and investment management.
+It is also important to have a clear understanding of the meaning of demat account, as it facilitates the seamless and electronic holding of securities in your portfolio, ensuring efficient trading and investment management.

 Conclusion